-This might be surprising, but for a person who lives and breathes horror movies, I don’t actually read that many horror novels.
+This might be surprising, but for a person who lives and breathes horror movies (check out my most recent review of Scare Package Movie), I don’t actually read that many horror novels.
 Reading is mostly a funtime brain break for me, so I usually stick to mystery/thrillers that promise shocking twists.
 However, something about the description of Mike Allen’s latest collection struck a chord with me.
 So I read it.
 And that brings us to my review of Aftermath of an Industrial Accident.

 image via author’s Twitter